Dyslexia assessment

 Schools do their best, with the resources that they have, to ensure that a child with dyslexia is not placed at a substantial disadvantage compared to a child that does not have dyslexia.

 Ultimately, it is down to the Principal and/or SENCo of your child's school (if you decide to inform them of your child's dyslexia, of course) to decide what steps they need to take to support your child.
-The Principal and/or SENCo may decide that the school can meet your child’s dyslexic needs without any external support or they may wish to ask the Education Authority for some support.
+The Principal and/or SENCo may decide that the school can meet your child’s dyslexic needs without any external support or in time they may wish to ask the Education Authority for some support.

 Many children and young people with dyslexia receive access arrangements in tests and examinations (e.g. extra time) such as the SEAG Entrance Assessment, GCSEs, A Levels and vocational qualifications such as Essential Skills.

-Looking further down the line, a diagnosis of dyslexia enables a person to apply for the Disabled Students’ Allowance at university (up to £25,000 of support a year); it even entitles a person to apply for access arrangements (e.g. extra time) in their driving theory test or support from the Access to Work (NI) scheme.
+A diagnostic assessment report confirming dyslexia can even entitle a person to apply for access arrangements (e.g. extra time) in their driving theory test or support through the Access to Work (NI) scheme.

-Yes - for an application for 25% Extra Time in the SEAG Entrance Assessment a diagnostic assessment report confirming a diagnosis of dyslexia, authored by a specialist SpLD teacher assessor holding an Assessment Practising Certificate, is accepted by SEAG as evidence.
+A diagnostic assessment report confirming a diagnosis of dyslexia, authored by a specialist SpLD teacher assessor holding an Assessment Practising Certificate, is accepted by SEAG as supporting evidence for an application for 25% Extra Time in the SEAG Entrance Assessment.

 Under the SEAG's criteria for 25% Extra Time, the diagnostic assessment report essentially counts as "an assessment confirming learning disability during Key Stage 1 or 2 carried out by a specialist teacher qualified to do so" (SEAG, 2025. p.
 23).
-Indeed, SEAG's Access Arrangements Policy states that 25% Extra Time "may be appropriate if a child has, for example: Dyslexia".
+Indeed, SEAG's Access Arrangements Policy clearly states that 25% Extra Time "may be appropriate if a child has, for example: Dyslexia".

-When you're making your child's SEAG Entrance Assessment application you also need a letter from the school Principal stating your child's current stage on the SEN register and confirming that 25% extra time is your child's normal way of working in school/when doing practice papers at home.
+However, please note that when you're making your child's SEAG Entrance Assessment application you also need a letter from the school Principal stating your child's current stage on the SEN register and confirming that 25% extra time is your child's normal way of working in school.
 A copy of a current IEP/PLP from your child's school also needs submitting with the application.
-So, this means that there are essentially three things that need attaching as evidence when you're making your application to SEAG for 25% Extra Time for your child in the SEAG Entrance Assessment.

 SEAG's Access Arrangements Policy can be found here.